 Stores continue to be closed.
 Customers have become accustomed to shopping online when there was no other option.
 Many prefer the convenience even after official lockdown orders have ceased.

 How do businesses display their products for sale?
 They need a simple set of tools to:

 This is especially true for small, local businesses.
 No need to hire a marketing team or retain a large support team.

 - customer-friendly delivery terms

 Marketplace website development helps connect buyer and seller.

-What type of online marketplace website do businesses and their customers need?
+What type of online marketplace website do businesses need?

 Users.
-It is crucial to determine target audience, its roles in the system (buyers, sellers), and motivation to start using a new service.
+It is crucial to determine your target audience, their roles in the system (buyers, sellers), and what drives them to start using a new service.